 Dear Colleagues and Friends,

-I take great pleasure in sharing with you the twelfth issue of the Baltimore Business Review: A Maryland Journal.
-Year after year, Baltimore Business Review leverages the relative strengths of the College of Business and Economics (CBE) at Towson University and the CFA Society Baltimore to create an outstanding resource which showcases opportunities in the Baltimore and Maryland business communities and beyond.
+I am proud to introduce the thirteenth issue of the Baltimore Business Review: A Maryland Journal.
+Every year the Baltimore Business Review presents a collaboration that showcases the strengths of the College of Business and Economics (CBE) at Towson University and the Baltimore CFA Society, creating a wonderful publication that highlights the Maryland business community and beyond.

-I would like to express my appreciation to our editors and contributors to this issue of the Baltimore Business Review.
-It is their generous contributions of time and effort that made this publication possible.
+I would like to express my appreciation to everyone that contributed to this issue of the Baltimore Business Review.
+It is their time and effort that made this publication possible.
 We are delighted that you are joining us as readers, and as always, we look forward to hearing any feedback.